 - Escuela Bolivia Program: The organization began as an academic enrichment program teaching Spanish to children and offering ESL and Spanish classes to adults.
 To date, we have developed the language and academic skills of more than 3,500 children and adults.

-- Emerging Leaders Program (ELP): ELP is a leadership and college preparation program that serves more than 50 Latino high school students each year.
+- Emerging Leaders Program (ELP): ELP is a leadership and college preparation program that serves more than 100 Latino and other high school students each year.
 Students are prepared for success through a series of workshops on topics such as building effective study skills, university campus visits, community service activities, and interaction with dedicated mentors.

 - Parent Leadership Initiative: Provides courses that train Latino parents to become advocates for their children’s education by improving communication in the home and strengthening involvement in schools.
 More than 1,000 parents have benefited from this program since 2004.

-Edu-Futuro’s Latino roots have given the organization a unique insight into our community’s needs.
-As such, we have developed community-based solutions to support Latino families of modest means from Arlington and surrounding communities.
+Edu-Futuro’s immigrant roots have given the organization a unique insight into our community’s needs.
+As such, we have developed community-based solutions to support Latino and other families of modest means from Arlington and surrounding communities.